Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Experiments

 For both SysAdmin-S/-M, all models are evaluated in 100 problem instances with a 100 step limit.
 The mean results with a 95\% confidence interval are reported in Figure~\ref{fig:sysadmin}.
 The first observation is that in all instances and both SysAdmin-S/-M, the agent trained with $N=10$ and evaluated for different $N$ performs almost the same as an agent specifically trained in the respective setting.
 This result indicates that the policy learned for $N=10$ is directly applicable even for $N=160$.

 When compared to PROST, the SR-DRL algorithm performs similarly in the SysAdmin-S variation.
 It performs slightly worse for $N \in \{5, 10, 20\}$.
 For $N=80$ and $160$, SR-DRL performs slightly better than PROST with 10s per step, while the gap widens when compared to PROST with a 0.1s step limit.
-We emphasize that our algorithm needs only 1ms per step to decide, after trained.
-I.e., for $N \geq 80$ and 100 step limit, PROST-10s needs over 16 minutes to solve the problem, while SR-DRL needs only 0.1 seconds and achieve better performance.
-Moreover, the training cost is easily amortized, especially after we showed that once trained model generalizes perfectly to different settings.
+We emphasize that our algorithm needs only 1ms per step to decide, after it is trained.
+That is, for $N \geq 80$ and 100 step limit, PROST-10s needs over 16 minutes to solve the problem, while SR-DRL needs only 0.1 seconds and achieves better performance.
+This quickly amortizes the training cost, especially since we have shown that a trained model generalizes almost perfectly to different settings.

-In SysAdmin-M, the first observation is that the baseline algorithm is very strong, and only PROST-10s with $N=5$ significantly exceeds its performance.
+In SysAdmin-M, the baseline algorithm is very strong, and only PROST-10s with $N=5$ significantly exceeds its performance.
 Note that with $N=10$, PROST-10s reaches only 73\% of the baseline's performance.
 However strange, this result was confirmed with several repeated experiments.
 In this setting, PROST needs to enumerate all action combinations, resulting in $O(2^N)$ space complexity, which becomes infeasible for $N > 20$.
 Also, even for lower $N$, PROST cannot run with less than 5 seconds per step.
 Comparatively, the SR-DRL algorithm works well even for $N=160$.